 What was the hardest part about launching EA?

-I guess because publishing is an industry of disruption it allows us a scope of creativity like never before.
-People expect new and different ideas from publishers.
-And of course this year we split Elite Agent into two magazines, Elite Agent and Elite Property Manager.
-So they will both continue to evolve.
+I guess because publishing is an industry of disruption, it allows us a scope of creativity like never before.
+People expect new and different ideas from publishers so we will continue to evolve.

 How difficult is it to make the tough decisions?
 Do you find it hard to say no to people?